luacm/ChromeExtension/README.md

 ```

 ### Content Scripts
 This is where we actually _do things_.
+It is injected into pages which match what your manifest specifies.

 ### Testing your app